MESH-Research/knowledge-commons-works/README.md

 ```

 The names of the various images are:
-- knowledge-commons-repository-web-ui-1
-- knowledge-commons-repository-web-api-1
-- knowledge-commons-repository-frontend-1
+- nginx: knowledge-commons-repository-frontend-1
-- knowledge-commons-repository-mq-1
+- RabbitMQ: knowledge-commons-repository-mq-1
-- knowledge-commons-repository-db-1
+- PostgreSQL: knowledge-commons-repository-db-1
-- knowledge-commons-repository-search-1
+- OpenSearch: knowledge-commons-repository-search-1
-- knowledge-commons-repository-cache-1
+- Redis: knowledge-commons-repository-cache-1
-- knowledge-commons-repository-opensearch-dashboards-1
+- OpenSearch Dashboards: knowledge-commons-repository-opensearch-dashboards-1
-- knowledge-commons-repository-pgadmin-1
+- pgAdmin: knowledge-commons-repository-pgadmin-1
-- knowledge-commons-repository-worker-1

 ### Controlling containerized nginx server

 The frontend container is configured so that the configuration files in docker/nginx/ are bind mounted.
 This means that changes to those config files can be seen in the running container and enabled without rebuilding the container.
-To reload the nginx configuration, first enter the frontend container:
+To reload the nginx configuration, first **enter the frontend container**:
 ```console
 docker exec -it knowledge-commons-repository-frontend-1 bash
 ```